1/6 panel: Plan for Pence to reject electors 'nuts,' 'crazy'

 Associated Press

-WASHINGTON (AP) — Donald Trump’s closest advisers viewed his last-ditch efforts to overturn the 2020 election with a simple declaration by Vice President Mike Pence as “nuts,” “crazy” and even likely incite riots, witnesses revealed in stark testimony to the Jan.
+WASHINGTON (AP) — Donald Trump’s closest advisers viewed his last-ditch efforts pressuring Vice President Mike Pence to halt congressional certification of his 2020 election defeat as “nuts,” “crazy” and even likely to incite riots if Pence followed through, witnesses revealed in stark testimony to the Jan.
 6 committee on Thursday.

-With live testimony, including from Pence’s counsel, and other evidence from its yearlong investigation the panel is dissecting as unlawful and unconstitutional the plan from conservative lawyer John Eastman to reverse Joe Biden’s election victory.
-The pressure Trump put on Pence, including at a Jan.
-6 rally, led directly to the insurrection at the Capitol, the panel said.
+Gripping new evidence disclosed Trump’s heated conversation deriding Pence with vulgar names on the morning of Jan.
+6, 2021, before the defeated president took the stage at a rally near the White House.
+From there, he sent his supporters to the Capitol to “fight like hell” as the vice president was to preside over a joint session.

+The panel highlighted the physical danger to Pence as rioters came within 40 feet of the place at the Capitol where he and others had been evacuated.
+Never-before-shown photos showed Pence and his team sheltering.

 “You’re going to turn around and tell 78-plus million people in this country that your theory is this is how you’re going to invalidate their votes?”
 Herschmann said.
 He warned: “You’re going to cause riots in the streets.”